pscl4rke/priorityprefix/README.md

 ## Usage in your Application

+Install the latest stable version with

+    $ pip install priorityprefix

-Install the cutting-edge version with
+Or install the cutting-edge version with

     $ pip install git+https://github.com/pscl4rke/priorityprefix.git

-If you've aleady got a `Formatter` object for logging then you can wrap it with `FormattingWrapper`:
+If you've already got a `Formatter` object for logging then you can wrap it with `FormattingWrapper`:

     import priorityprefix